CMSgov/design-system/README.md

 ## Packages

 You're currently at the root of a monorepo containing multiple NPM packages located in the [`packages` directory](packages/).
-Unless you're a contributor or a child design system maintainer.
 View the `README.md` in each of these for additional details.

 | Name                                                       | Description                                                                                                                                                                                                                              |
 | ---------------------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |